GAtemROU/Classifying-Heatmaps-with-CNN/README.md

 # Classifying Heatmaps with CNN

 This project solves classification problem by training CNNs on heatmaps and scanpathes from an eye tracking study (https://dl.acm.org/doi/10.1145/3588015.3590118).
+Here is an example of the input images:

+<img src="https://github.com/GAtemROU/Classifying-Heatmaps-with-CNN/assets/105051372/6433069d-b4c7-428d-aa33-73f3c0cc83ae" height='100' width='650'> <img src="https://github.com/GAtemROU/Classifying-Heatmaps-with-CNN/assets/105051372/8e51b992-1fb6-494f-9bca-b777458b69f2" height='100' width='650'>

  The study investigates into how ones eye gaze behaves during reading of unknown words.
-Here is an examle of the input images:

-<img src="https://github.com/GAtemROU/Classifying-Heatmaps-with-CNN/assets/105051372/6433069d-b4c7-428d-aa33-73f3c0cc83ae" height='100' width='650'> <img src="https://github.com/GAtemROU/Classifying-Heatmaps-with-CNN/assets/105051372/8e51b992-1fb6-494f-9bca-b777458b69f2" height='100' width='650'>

 In the paper of original study, logistic regression was chosen to solve the problem on numerical data.
 The eye tracker software also produces heatmaps and scanpathes of eye gaze, this information was used in this project.